 If this feels tricky and you make lots mistakes at the beginning, don’t worry.
 It’s a normal part of being a beginner.
 The most important thing is to start – that’s how you get better!

-In 5 Minute Italian Academy, you’ll find lots of beginner-friendly opportunities to practise your Italian, including:
+Join 5 Minute Italian to get lots of beginner-friendly opportunities to practise, including:

-- Speaking workshops, where we help you get over your nerves and have a go at speaking Italian.
+- Speaking workshops, where we’ll help you get over nerves and have a go at speaking Italian.

-If you’re ready to take your Italian to the next level, click here to join the 5 Minute Italian Academy Beta
+If you’re ready to take your Italian to the next level, click here to join 5 Minute Italian.
+It’s free.

 Get into the habit of learning Italian